 Japanese Guide: How to Apply for the JLPT Online!
 2020 JLPT Test Dates

 It’s almost that time of the year again where most of us are getting all ready to sign up for the Japanese Language Proficiency Test, otherwise known as the JLPT.
-With varying difficulty levels from N5 to N1, with N1 being the most difficult, it would be relatively important that we’d start deciding on which level to take on the test date before applying for the JLPT online.
+With varying difficulty levels from N5 to N1 (with N1 being the most difficult) it is relatively important to start deciding on which level to take on the test date before applying for the JLPT online.
 With that being said, let’s get on with some of the details related to the test!

 First things first, let’s go through the dates on which the tests are being held so you can mark them down on the calendar.
 Throughout the span of one year, there are typically JLPT tests being held biannually.
 These tests are usually held once in July and once in December.